Urgot Build Guide by bigfatcow

 Build 2 is a much more versatile build but the damage output is obviously much lower.
 Build 2 can be used if the team is too squishy, but Urgot should never fill the role of the main tank.
 At most, he can be an offtank, but do not count of him to be the only tank of the team, as build 2 merely makes him an offtank.
 If you are new, I would definitely recommend going for this build, as it is quite forgiving and you can make some slight mistakes without dying instantly, while still being able to do decent damage late game.

 Hi, I am from the Garena South-East Asian(SEA) server, and this is my first build that I have ever written, and I seek your constructive feedback on how I can improve it.
 I'm from Singapore (its in South-East Asia and not China... in case you people don't know).
-My ranked ELO is around 1.45-1.5k.
+My ranked ELO is currently at Plat IV.
 I'm not in any European or American server, so those "bigfatcow"s there ARE NOT ME!
 I'm NOT unranked unlike those Europeans and Americans who have the same IGN as me.
+MOBAFire can't verify ranks on the SEA server...... ):

-The whole point about making guides is to help those who are not as experience or not as good, and probably more than 90% of people who read Mobafire guides are below 1.5k ELO, and they need a guide that is suitable for their level of play, and not some guides that are too difficult for them.
-Just because this guide is meant for lower ELO play doesn't mean I'm unranked either, although I have to admit that my ELO is below 1.5k, so I have quite a lot of experience playing with people at this ELO, although I sometimes go premade with 1.6-1.7k ELO people.
+The whole point about making guides is to help those who are not as experience or not as good, and probably (I guess) more than 90% of people who read Mobafire guides are below 1.5k MMR, and they need a guide that is suitable for their level of play, and not some guides that are too difficult for them.

 Urgot is one of the most underplayed and underestimated champions, although he is one of the deadliest anti-carry and lane bully.
 Please try out my build a few times first before voting, and please leave comments on what can be improved on or what you liked about this guide so that I can make this guide better.
 Also, please do not downvote this guide just because your first game using this guide didn't turn out so well...
 Urgot is one of the hardest champions to play well and it is natural not to do so well with him until you get a feel of this unique champion.
 First things first, Urgot is not a AD ranged carry like Ashe or Caitlyn, nor a true tank such as Rammus or Shen.